 RANGELAND RESOURCE CONCERNS AND PROGRESS

+California rangelands face a variety of complex social and environmental challenges.
 Throughout the course of conducting its annual business at open public meetings, RMAC members, members of the public, and other interested stakeholders may bring issues related to rangelands to the attention of the RMAC.
 To address issues needing discussion or other actions, Board staff and RMAC members work to secure speakers to bring information to the public, facilitate discussions about issues and potential solutions, and bring these issues to the attention of the Board as appropriate.
 Topics of concern related to rangeland resources that were discussed at public RMAC meetings, and potential actions taken to address the challenges, are summarized below.

+The Williamson Act, also known as the California Land Conservation Act of 1965, helped preserve agricultural and open space lands by providing a mechanism for local governments and landowners enter into voluntary contracts to restrict enrolled lands to agricultural and open space uses, typically for 10-year rolling terms, in exchange for property tax reductions as property tax was assessed on the value of the land as if it was not developable.
+Prior to this this statute, property taxes were often prohibitively high based on the potential market value of the land, resulting in many agricultural landowners selling land to developers for conversion to urban uses.
+To compensate local governments for lost property tax revenue, the state would make “subvention payments” to cover a substantial portion of lost revenue.
+Subvention payments were sharply cut in 2009, and fully removed in 2011.
+While the state no longer provides subvention payments to reduce property taxes on enrolled lands, 52 counties administer local Williamson Act programs, along with some cities.
+Today, enrolled owners may see a 20 to 80% reduction in property taxes.

+Acres enrolled have trended downward, with over 16 million acres enrolled in 2004, but only around 10 million acres enrolled in 2021.
+In 2022 the Department of Conservation reported that over 90,000 acres had come out of protection under the Williamson Act, and an additional 317,882 acres were planned for non-renewal in the following decade.
+Due to the discontinuation of reporting requirements in 2022 (see SB 574), it is also likely that underreporting of enrollment has occurred, and as the state has given no indication that it will resume subvention payments, reporting rates will likely continue to decline.
+It is unclear how the discontinuation of state subvention payments in 2011 and reporting requirements in 2022 may or may not impact the number of enrolled acres, the likelihood of conversion of agricultural lands to urban uses, the rates of conversion, or the loss of ecosystem services and values on natural and working lands.

 Policy advocacy efforts are a common behind-the-scenes component of the legislative process.
 RMAC stakeholders are interested in learning more about upcoming and current legislation and may highlight concerns that potential policy changes may alleviate.
 To shed light on recent activities in this realm, Brian Shobe, Associate Policy Director at California Climate and Agriculture Network (CalCAN)—a coalition of sustainable and organic farming organizations—spoke at RMAC meetings throughout the year about the organization’s advocacy efforts for state investments in research and assistance for farmers and ranchers in California to become more climate resilient.
 Specifically, Mr. Shobe provided updates on bills sponsored by CalCAN: